Kim Novak: 1992–present: Retirement

 After her retirement from acting, Novak made only rare public appearances and turned down most offers she received.
 In 1996, Vertigo was given a restoration by Robert A. Harris and James C. Katz and re-released to theaters.
 Novak enjoyed their work so much, she agreed to make appearances at screenings of the film, something she had refused when Universal asked her in 1984.
 She also took part in Obsessed with Vertigo, a documentary retracing the making and restoration of the film.
 In 1997, Novak received an Honorary Golden Bear Award for lifetime achievement at the 47th Berlin International Film Festival.

 In 2003, Novak was presented with the Eastman Kodak Archives Award for her major contribution to film.
 Prior honorees include Greta Garbo, Audrey Hepburn, James Stewart, Martin Scorsese, and Meryl Streep.
 During that time, Novak received several offers to do some major films and to appear on high-profile television shows.
 She made an appearance on Larry King Live in 2004, where she stated she would consider returning to the screen "if it was the right role."
 In 2010, Novak was the recipient of a special tribute from the American Cinematheque in Hollywood, where her films were shown at Grauman's Egyptian Theatre.
-She made a rare personal appearance with a Q&A onstage between showing of Pal Joey and Bell, Book and Candle, earning a two-minute-long standing ovation upon her entrance.
+She made a rare personal appearance with a Q&A onstage between a showing of Pal Joey and Bell, Book and Candle, earning a two-minute-long standing ovation upon her entrance.